mollie/mollie-api-python/README.md

     'webhookUrl': 'https://webshop.example.org/mollie-webhook/',
 })
 ```
-_After creation, the `settlementAmount` will contain the EUR amount that will be settled on your account._
+_After the customer completes the payment, the `payment.settlement_amount` will contain the amount + currency that will be settled on your account._

 ### Fully integrated iDEAL payments ###